openwdl/wdl/SPEC.md

 ## JSON Output Format

-The outputs from a workflow invocation may be specified as a single JSON object that contains one member for each top-level workflow output; sub-workflow and task outputs are not provided.
+The outputs from a workflow invocation may be specified as a single JSON object that contains one member for each top-level workflow output; subworkflow and task outputs are not provided.
 The name of the object member is the [fully-qualified name](#fully-qualified-names--namespaced-identifiers) of the output parameter, and the value is the [serialized form](#appendix-a-wdl-value-serialization-and-deserialization) of the WDL value.

 Every WDL implementation must support the ability to output this standard output.
 It is suggested that WDL implementations make the standard format be the default output format.